darkobits/sentinelle/README.md

 ## Docker Image

-Many modern development workflows involve the user of Docker to achieve a more production-like environment.
+Many modern development workflows involve the use of Docker to achieve a more production-like environment.
 For convenience, Sentinelle is also distributed as a Docker image.
 This section will walk you through how to download and use it.
 Working knowledge of Docker and a Docker installation on your machine are assumed.

 The Sentinelle Docker image uses Node 10.14.1, and is based on the [`ubuntu:19.04`](https://hub.docker.com/_/ubuntu) image.